Skip to content

 Installation

-With BrainDB it is possible to convert content to graph, for example, in JSON format and then load it in any visualization library of your choice.
-Here is an example of how to load data in Graphology ↗:
+With BrainDB, it is possible to convert content into a graph, for example, in JSON format, and then load it into any visualization library of your choice.
+Here is an example of how to load data in Graphology:

 src/lib/graph.ts